The New Greater Anglia Franchise - How We're Making Your Journey Better

 Most fares are regulated by the Department for Transport, so will only go up in line with government policy.

 All the staff transfer over from Abellio Greater Anglia to Greater Anglia, so you’ll see all the same friendly faces you’re used to!

 Yes.
 Station upgrades will start in the first 15 months of the franchise, and from January 2017 we’re leasing 72 extra carriages to lengthen trains on the West Anglia and Great Eastern routes.
 Plus most of the existing trains will be fitted with WiFi over the next couple of years.
 Our tougher targets for customer experience and punctuality start from day one, so you’ll see plenty of change before 2020.

 Yes.
 The Stansted Express will be upgraded to brand new trains and there’ll be earlier trains in the morning so people can catch the earlier flights from the airport.
 Even better, fares will fall and new group rates will be available, making the train even better value whether you’re on your own or with your mates.
 If you’re heading from Norfolk to the airport, you’ll be able to use our new direct service to Stansted from Norwich when we extend the existing Norwich to Cambridge trains in 2019.

 There’ll be a package of benefits for our important feeder lines.
 Firstly, all routes will benefit from brand new trains, which will all be at least three carriages long – meaning there’ll be plenty of space for everyone onboard.
-Some routes, such as Peterborough to Ely and Norwich to Great Yarmouth will see a more frequent service, while others will be extended to offer better connections, such as the Sudbury to Marks Tey line, which will see all services extended to Colchester Town.
+Some routes, such as Peterborough to Ipswich, will see a more frequent service, while some others should benefit from better connections or journey time improvements.